 “A lot of cool things in New York don’t leave New York, and there’s not always a good communication and connection with the rest of the country,” Loftis told The Epoch Times.

 “Giving that artwork to charity, for me, feels like it’s opening a different conversation about art than just art-world talk and how much things are sold for,” he added.

-Loftis usually makes 40 paintings a year, but he had only a short three-month time limit for these nine portraits.
+Loftis usually makes 40 paintings a year, but he had only three months to complete these nine portraits.

 “It was a lot of work,” he said.
 “Each one was different.”

 Becoming an Artist

 The ambitious artist moved to New York in 1996 from Grand Haven, Michigan.
 Growing up in the Midwest, he didn’t have any art mentors.
 Nevertheless, he still gravitated toward painting.
 It’s something he said he was born to do.

 “At one point I asked my mom when she kind of got that inkling that I was going to be an artist or into art, and she actually said that when she was pregnant with me she had a vision I was going to be an artist,” Loftis said.